Forensic Science Standards Board

 Professional Association Representatives

 - Andrew Baker, M.D., National Association of Medical Examiners, standards committee chair; Hennepin County Medical Examiner, Minn.

 - Laurel Farrell, Society of Forensic Toxicologists, director and past president; American Society of Crime Laboratory Directors/Laboratory Accreditation Board, Senior Accreditation Program Manager.

-- Steven Johnson, International Association for Identification, first vice president; Ideal Innovations Inc., certified latent print examiner/facial examiner
+- Steven Johnson, International Association for Identification, past president; Ideal Innovations Inc., certified latent print examiner/facial examiner

 - Mark Keisler, Association of Firearm and Tool Mark Examiners past president and member-at-large; Indiana State Police Laboratory, Forensic Firearms Identification Unit supervisor

 - Barry Logan, Ph.D., American Academy of Forensic Sciences, past president; NMS Labs, vice president of Forensic Science Initiatives and chief of Forensic Toxicology

 - Jeremy Triplett, American Society of Crime Laboratory Directors, advocacy committee chair; Kentucky State Police Forensic Laboratory supervisor

 - Richard Vorder Bruegge, Ph.D., SAC Digital/Multimedia; Federal Bureau of Investigation, senior photographic technologist